MICHELLE: Hey, MJ! Did you hear about the fire at the circus?

 Although each woman is dealt some awful blows, each also has a few lucky breaks, too, so everything balances out.

-MELINDA: Well said, Michelle, on all counts!
+MJ: Well said, Michelle, on all counts!

 I’ll add, I guess, that though I share your reservations about Shio marrying Jinno, at least she’s going in with her eyes open, unlike Hachi did in NANA.
 Shio’s not remotely in love with Jinno and has no illusions about him being in love with her, so while I think she’s ultimately in for a very unhappy marriage, at least she’s not fooling herself into thinking it’s a real marriage to begin with.
 In a way, that’s what makes it such a powerful plot point.
 She’s prepared for it to be disappointing, romantically, but I suspect it’s going to disappoint and hurt her in other ways that she’s not anticipating at all.
 And I’m sure it’ll make for great drama in future volumes!